AlexGoomba/Radar/README.md

     * Shows the precise location of the user and the location of the events that you are available to attend to
   * Calendar View
     * Shows the events on the calendar that you are hosting and are planning to attend
-* Search
-  * Explore events around the area using AI

 #### Search Page
 Shows the results based of the AI recommendation.
 It will show as a Card View that I can scroll vertically for more result